"Twinkle, Twinkle, Little Star,

 The most important tip: moisturize, Moisturize, MOISTURIZE!

 "Now I know my ABCs...

 of how to keep my hands happy!"

 Let's love the skin we're in by keeping it happy and healthy!

-Meena Julapalli, M.D.
+Written by: Meena Julapalli, M.D.

 Growing up in Alabama, Louisiana, and Texas, Dr. Julapalli is a Southern girl through and through.
 She graduated cum laude from Rice University with a B.A. in Ancient Mediterranean Civilizations.
 She completed medical school, pediatrics residency, and dermatology residency at Baylor College of Medicine and fellowship training in pediatric dermatology at the University of Colorado.
 She became board-certified in pediatrics, dermatology, and pediatric dermatology, and served on faculty at Dell Children's Medical Center and Children's Hospital Colorado as an Assistant Professor of Dermatology.
 After practicing for the last 7 years in Austin and Denver, Dr. Julapalli knew it was time to return to her hometown of Houston, Texas.
 She is proud and excited to help her fellow Houstonians with all their skin needs with her Pediatric Dermatology Practice, BLUEBIRD DERMATOLOGY!